 REC-QI is the whole REC strategy plus enabling QI tools, methodologies, concepts, and innovations/local solutions to make REC implementation feasible.
-REC-QI seeks to enable managers, HWs, and communities to better plan, implement, and assess REC.
+REC-QI seeks to enable managers, HWs, and communities to plan, implement, and assess efforts toward reaching every child.

-The addition of QI to REC addresses a missing (and important) element in the REC strategy-how to prioritize the many problems in RI to address.
+The addition of QI to REC addresses a missing (and important) element in the REC strategy-how to prioritize the many problems in RI.
 Existing REC tools do not offer guidance on how to make these decisions.
-Tools such as fishbone and process mapping, which are essential components of REC-QI, can help a team do this very critical thing.
+Tools such as fishbone and process mapping, which are essential components of REC-QI, can help a team to accomplish this critical step.

-REC-QI Guiding Principles
+REC-QI guiding principles

-REC-QI is grounded in principles for sound, equitable, and high-quality health programming that many international agencies and global health institutions endorse.
-REC-QI principles are:
+REC-QI is grounded in the following principles for sound, equitable, and high-quality health programming.
+Many international agencies and global health institutions endorse these guiding principles.

-- Each level of health system focusing on problems within its means and reporting problems outside its means to the appropriate level. - A "bottom up" approach focusing on the perspectives of communities, village health teams (VHTs), health facilities, and districts to inform the higher levels. - Interventions and processes which are feasible and affordable in the specific context to facilitate spread. - Use of appropriate technology, needing neither costly equipment and maintenance nor capacity beyond that of the typical HF personnel. - REC tasks are assigned to health system levels based on capacity.
-REC tasks require different levels of equipment, staff time, skills and knowledge.
-These capacity items are not the same at all levels.
-Therefore, specific REC tasks should be assigned to a health system level with appropriate capacity. - System strengthening for sustained and effective immunization coverage, rather than a rapid unsustainable rise in reported results. - Continuous learning and improvement.
-Lessons learned are used to continuously improve the approach and processes - Broader stakeholder participation in EPI, including involvement of non-traditional stakeholders outside the health sector. - Equal emphasis on the three essentials in RI (HWs, vaccines, and children and their families) for vaccination to take place.
+- Each level of the health system focuses on problems within its means and reports problems outside its means to the appropriate level. - A "bottom-up" approach focused on the perspectives of communities, village health teams (VHTs), health facilities, and districts to inform the higher levels. - Interventions and processes that are feasible and affordable in the specific context to facilitate spread. - Use of appropriate technology that does not require costly equipment or maintenance or capacity beyond that of the typical HF personnel.